 - Individual notes that inform high-level decision-making

 - Electronic/digital documents (e.g. Word documents, Excel spreadsheets)

 - Internal & external websites, including social media

 - Business applications & systems, including audit logs & data files

 Case Study - Research Grants & Contracts

 In the day-to-day business of my role, I create and receive a number of different types of records.
 I refer to our team administration documents to see what work I've been assigned.
 I manage email correspondence which includes applications and approvals for contracts to be executed, Budget Forms and general advice - those that capture the context of decisions made, I store in Content Manager.
-I also manage the contracts themselves from drafting to execution in Content Manager, sending any hard copy originals to Records Services for storage.
+I also manage the contracts themselves from drafting to execution in Content Manager, sending any hard copy originals to Records & Information for storage.

 What are examples of non-University records?

 - Emails between team members making plans for lunch

 - Publicly available information, e.g. copies of legislation